What Is The Relation Between Culture & Language? Details Explained

 What Is Culture?

 A culture comprises people with similar beliefs, customs, and values.
-People often consider these shared aspects of a group’s identity part of its “heritage.”
+People often consider these shared aspects of a group’s identity as part of its “heritage.”
 These aspects of a group’s identity influence how people think, act and feel.
 In the past, most people viewed culture as passed from one generation to the next through genes or other inherited traits.
-However, modern research shows that culture is learned and passed on from generation to generation through learning experiences and social interactions.
+However, modern research shows that individuals learn and pass on culture from generation to generation through learning experiences and social interactions.

 What Is Language?